Skip to main content ↓

 Sending your prospect a video that includes their website is sure to catch their attention.
 Also, it’ll show that you’ve done your research.
 It can be as simple as this email I received a while ago.

-The video itself was quite generic but Hubspot is a big enough name that I knew who they were anyway.
+The video itself was quite generic but HubSpot is a big enough name that I knew who they were anyway.
 The goal is to catch your prospect’s attention and generate a response.

 2. Webcam